myaxxxxx/pruning/README.md

 <img src="audio/viz.jpg"/>
 </div>

+The corresponding audio input is in ```audio/ted_1096_7.wav```.
 The red boxes indicate pauses in speech.
 From this figure, it can be observed that there is a lot of redundant information in the content of the speech input.

 ### Installations